Wednesday, 14 September 2016

 The wards would have comprised a mixture of trained nurses, and volunteers, known as Voluntary Aid Detachments (VAD).
 Matrons and sisters would have presided.

-Message dating back to before the First World War
+Notice this message dating back to before the First World War

 “Ear Ida,